axelcerin/reaction-wheel-project/README.md

 # reaction-wheel-project
-Reaction Wheel Project using Atmega328p
+A self balancing, reaction wheel project using Atmega328p